Who are we?

 Why was SASS created?

-The breast cancer mortality rate in Licking County, Ohio, was 34 between 2001 and 2005, as compared to the Ohio rate of 27.5, and the U.S. rate of 25.
+In 2021, breast cancer was the 2nd highest invasive cancer in Licking County.
+Breast cancer also has the 3rd highest percentage of cancer deaths.
 As a result, the Licking County Health Department and the Public Health Partnership of Licking County partnered to develop the SASS Program to provide women in Licking County with access to and education on the importance of routine mammograms.